Employee Health: Federal

 Author: Lourdes Fernández

 - Having a plan for managing emergency medical situations in the workplace, such as heart attacks and strokes, will better prepare HR to handle these high tension situations when they arise.
-See Managing Emergency Medical Situations.
+See Emergency Medical Situations.

 The following states have additional requirements for this topic under applicable state law.